 India Shampoo Market Size, Share, Opportunities, And Trends By Product (Medicated/Special-Purpose, Non-Medicated/Regular), By Application (Household, Commercial), By Distribution Channel (Hypermarkets/Supermarkets, Convenience Stores, Online Stores, Others), By Manufacturers (Private Label, Toll Manufacturing, Multinational), And By Region – Forecasts From 2025 To 2030

-The Indian shampoo market is projected to grow at a CAGR of 2.63% during the projected period (2025-2030), reaching a market size of USD 1.551 billion by 2030 from USD 1.362 billion by 2025.
+The Indian shampoo market is projected to grow at a CAGR of 2.63% during the projected period (2025-2030), reaching a market size of USD 1.551 billion by 2030 from USD 1.362 billion in 2025.

 India Shampoo Market Overview & Scope:

-The India shampoo market is segmented by:
+The Indian shampoo market is segmented by:

-• Product: The shampoo market in India is separated into two product categories medicated/special purpose and non-medicated/regular.
+• Product: The shampoo market in India is separated into two product categories: medicated/special purpose and non-medicated/regular.
 The market share of shampoo in India is expected to be led by the non-medicated/regular category because of its broad availability and growing global acceptability of mass-produced products.
 Non-medicated products are extensively utilized since they are less expensive and easier to find than their counterparts.
 The increasing availability of over-the-counter alternatives at pharmacies and drug stores also contributes to the non-medicated shampoo segment's revenue.

 • Distribution Channel: The market is divided into convenience stores, online stores, hypermarkets and supermarkets, and others based on the distribution.
 The availability of a wide range of products on supermarket shelves allowed hypermarkets and supermarkets to dominate the market.
 This enables customers to know their alternatives and purchase a specific product or combination of products based on their hair care requirements.
 The segment's rise was aided by the new trend of buying personal care goods in bulk at department stores and supermarkets.